-Section 8 housing (also called housing choice voucher) is a federal government program that helps low-income families, elderly, and the disabled to afford housing.
+Section 8 housing (also called housing choice voucher) is a federal government program that helps low-income families, older adults, and people with disabilities afford housing.
 Vouchers are administered locally by public housing agencies.

 Who is eligible for housing choice vouchers?